Skip to main content

 "North Carolina and Michigan had state-driven mandatory accreditation before the existence of PHAB," Bender said.
 "Missouri has their own voluntary accreditation program.
 After we launched accreditation, Florida requested a process that could include every department in the state since they function as one department with state policies and procedures that the local departments can tweak.
 Theirs is essentially a system with benefits for smaller departments since they are all officially working closely with the larger departments.
 We were able to accommodate that request, though the state department of health had to be accredited first."

 Bender also pointed out that Ohio ― as part of their statewide movement referred to as the Ohio Health Modernization Movement ― went with a mandatory accreditation approach using PHAB's process as part of that approach.
 Among the pathways recommended by the state is that smaller departments considering accreditation could choose joining other jurisdictions to form a single operating unit.
-Some experts pointed out that this is a type of “cross-jurisdictional sharing” often seen in many other areas of the country.
-Locations employing this approach are shown in an interactive map created by the Center for Sharing Public Health Services.
+Some experts pointed out that this is a type of "cross-jurisdictional sharing" often seen in many other areas of the country.
+Locations employing this approach are shown in an interactive map (no longer available online) created by the Center for Sharing Public Health Services.

 In addition to the accreditation activities in these five states, Minnesota's Department of Health has announced that by 2020, "100% of community health boards will be prepared to apply for accreditation."
 Kentucky, too, is a state with a large number of RLHDs working on accreditation in a collaborative fashion, many with the assistance of the University of Kentucky College of Public Health.